|Title:||Associate Head Coach/Recruiting Coordinator|

 "I am extremely excited to have the opportunity to be a part of Coach O'Brien's new staff," said Ribas on the day his hiring was announced.
 "I think the baseball program is going in an incredibly upward direction and Bronco baseball is in very good hands at this point."

-Prior to Northern Colorado, Ribas spent the 2009 season at Holy Cross in Worcester, Mass. where he worked primarily with pitchers and coordinated their recruiting efforts.
+Prior to his stint at Northern Colorado in 2011, Ribas spent the 2009 season at Holy Cross in Worcester, Mass. where he worked primarily with pitchers and coordinated their recruiting efforts.
 From 2007-2009 he worked at Northwestern in Evanston, Ill., where he was the outfielders' coach and handled most of the recruiting responsibilities.
 The 2007 season was spent as a full-time staff member at IMG Academy in Bradenton, Fla., where he worked directly with the pitchers.
 Ribas began his coaching career at Bowdoin College in Brunswick, Maine in 2006 as the team's pitching coach.

-Selected by the San Diego Padres in the 14th round of the 2002 Major League Baseball Amateur Player Draft, Ribas earned the Rolaids Relief Man of the Year award by going 8-1 with 16 saves in his first professional season.
+Selected by the San Diego Padres in the 14th round of the 2002 Major League Baseball Amateur Player Draft, Ribas earned the Rolaids Relief Man of the Year award by going 8-1 with 16 saves in his first professional season as a member of the Class-A Eugene Emeralds.
 The same season he was named to the Northwest League All-Star team.
-In 2003 Ribas was named the Padres' Minor League Pitcher of the Year after he had an organizational-best 17-8 record and led all Padres' minor leaguers in strikeouts.
+In 2003 Ribas was named the Padres' Minor League Pitcher of the Year after he had an organization-best 17-8 record and led all Padres minor leaguers with 152 strikeouts.

 Ribas was a member of the Northwestern University baseball program as a pitcher from 1999-02 and ranks among the school's leaders in numerous statistical categories.
 He is second in Wildcat history with 330.1 innings pitched, 288 strikeouts and 51 games started.
 Ribas posted a career record of 21-22, was a second-team All-Big Ten selection in 2000, a Big Ten all-tournament team pick in 2002 and three times was named Academic All-Big Ten.